 Ipswich River Canoe Trip and Bird Survey

-Participate in the 109th ECOC birding trip down the Ipswich River!
+Participate in the 111th ECOC birding trip down the Ipswich River!
 Arguably the oldest uninterrupted bird-count in the world, this event is timed to get the best views of birds before full leaf-out, but late enough in the season to get better weather for paddling.
-Contact Robert for trip start time and other details.
+Contact Dave for trip start time and other details.

 Directions to the Peabody Essex Museum

-The Morse Auditorium and the Art & Nature Center are in PEM’s main museum building (at the corner of Essex St. and Liberty St., in Salem, Mass.).
-Note: if severe weather is forecast, please call 978-745-1876 to confirm that the program is still on.
+The Morse Auditorium is in PEM’s main building.
+135 Essex Street is next door to PEM’s main entrance (at the corner of Essex and Liberty St., Salem, MA).
+Note: if severe weather is forecast, call 978-745-1876 to confirm event.